 Hardiness Zone: variable

-Snakebark maples are a taxonomic section of maples containing 18 seperate species, including Acer davidii and Acer pensylvanicum.
+Snakebark maples are a taxonomic section of maples containing 18 separate species, including Acer davidii and Acer pensylvanicum.
 This particular species has a height of 25 ft, a width of 20 ft,

 Bill Cook, Michigan State University, Bugwood.org